-I’ve liked mustard from the very beginning, when I watched my grandfather slather a slice of bread or roll with mustard (remember, Vicki, Melody?) at most meals.
+I’ve liked mustard from the very beginning, when I watched my grandfather slather a hunk of bread with mustard at most meals.
 I’m a full-fledged mustard addict now and understand perfectly his love for it.

 My refrigerator has one whole shelf devoted to various mustards, and proudly taking up space there are the 3 bottles I won recently from Debbi, @DebbiDoes Dinner… Healthy and Low Calorie.
 If you haven’t visited Debbi’s blog, you’re in for some great recipes!
 The majority of them are low calorie, packed with good flavors, and easy to make.